msteinhoff/dropwizard-grpc/README.md

 # Client

-To embed a grpc channel for a server, add a `GrpcChannelFactory` to your [Configuration] [4] class.
+To embed a grpc channel for a server, add a `GrpcChannelFactory` to your [Configuration](4) class.
 This enables configuration of the grpc channel hostname and port.

 **ExampleServiceConfiguration.java**: